-- Individuals and families experiencing homelessness
+- Adults, children/youth, and families experiencing homelessness

-- Adult Nursing facility residents transitioning to the community
+- Adult nursing facility residents transitioning to the community

 In January 2024, ECM eligibility will expand to include the following Populations of Focus:

-- Individuals (adults and children) transitioning from incarceration
+- Adults and children/youth transitioning from incarceration

 How can I refer an SFHP member to ECM?